mkrull/quakevim/readme.md

 Autocomplete is done using [blink.cmp](https://github.com/saghen/blink.cmp).

-Autoformatting is done using [conform.nvim](https://github.com/stevearc/conform.nvim) unless configured otherwise for example via lsp integration.
+Autoformatting is done using [conform.nvim](https://github.com/stevearc/conform.nvim) unless configured otherwise, for example via lsp integration.

 To enable easy changes to Quakevim itself as well as extension setup and